AngelaBi/GenPhysLaboratory/_sources/ExperimentsGenPhysI/Fluids.md

 3. Using the calipers, measure the dimensions of the 3 cylinders and the 2 blocks ({numref}`M08_fluids_Fig03`).
 Remember to divide the diameter by 2 to get the radius, $r$.
 Calculate the volume $V$ of these objects $V_\text{cylinder} = \pi r^2 h$ and $V_\text{block} = lwh$

 4. There is no simple formula for the volume of the irregularly shaped object, so it is necessary to find the volume by measuring the volume of water it displaces:
-   - Put the beaker under the overflow can spout as shown in {numref}`M08_fluids_Fig03`.
+   - Put the beaker under the overflow container spout as shown in {numref}`M08_fluids_Fig03`.
-   - Pour water into the overflow can until it overflows into the beaker.
-Allow the water to stop overflowing on its own and empty the beaker into your pitcher and return it to its position under the overflow can spout without jarring the overflow can.
+   - Pour water into the overflow container until it overflows into the beaker.
+Allow the water to stop overflowing on its own and empty the beaker into your pitcher and return it to its position under the overflow container spout without jarring the overflow container.
    - Tie a string on the irregular object.
-   - Gently lower the irregular object into the overflow can until it is completely submerged.
+   - Gently lower the irregular object into the overflow container until it is completely submerged.
 Allow the water to stop overflowing and then pour the water from the beaker into the graduated cylinder.
 Measure the volume of water that was displaced by reading the water level in the graduated cylinder in milliliters (1 ml = 1 cm³)

 --->
 ```{figure} FluidsFigures/M08_fig03.jpg